GPlates/gplates-web-service/docker/README.md

 👏👏👏Congratulations!
 At this point, the most basic GPlates Web Service is up and running.

+## 👉 Use the source code on the host computer to start the GPlates Web Service

+- `git clone --depth 1 -b master https://github.com/GPlates/gplates-web-service gplates-web-service.git`
+- `docker run -d --rm -v /THE-ABSOLUTE-PATH-TO-YOUR-CURRENT-WORKING-DIRECTORY/gplates-web-service.git:/gws -p 18000:80 gplates/gws`
+- verify the service is up and running with wget, curl or web browser (see above)

 ## 👉 Start the GPlates Web Service with Docker compose

 Alternatively, you can also use Docker compose to start the GPlates Web Service along with GPlates database and Redis cache.